xymian/go-chat/README.md

 ## Features

-- **Multiple private one-on-one messaging**: Users can send messages privately to other users.✅ (TESTABLE VERSION DONE)
+- **Multiple private one-on-one messaging**: Users can send messages privately to other users.✅
-- **Group chat**: Users can send messages to multiple users in a group chat.⏳🔜 (In progress)
+- **Group chat**: Users can send messages to multiple users in a group chat.⏳🔜 (In progress).
-- **Authentication and login**: Users can securely log in to the chat server.⏳🔜 (In progress)
+- **Authentication**: Users can securely log in to the chat server.✅
+- **JWT-based**: route protection: For securing routes. ✅
-- **Chat history**: The server stores chat history for each user, allowing them to view past messages.✅ (Testablr version)
+- **Chat history**: The server stores chat history for each user, allowing them to view past messages.✅
-- **Front-end Client**: (Currently CLI) A user-friendly application for interacting with the chat server✅ (Testable version)
+- **Front-end Client**: (Currently CLI) A user-friendly application for interacting with the chat server.✅

 ## Getting Started